dsg38/cbsd_scenarios/analysis/results/2022_03_02_endemic_seed/2022_03_02_batch_0/README.md

 # Stages of this analysis

+## Justification for 50% criteria

+`./stats_survey_inf_prop.R`: Calcualates the infectious proportion of survey points in the endemic polys.
+Avg across all of them is ~56%.

 ## Process simulations to generate summary dfs

 First, used `analysis/package_inf_rasters` to generate the `raster_poly_stats_agg.rds` summaries of the changing inf prop for different poly regions for each simulations rasters.
 Specifically: